 Membership applications for the pilot program were accepted by invitation only.

 New member applications are currently closed.
-Please sign up for the MAAF newsletter to receive updates about the program and application opportunities.
+Please sign up for the MAAF newsletter to receive updates about MAAF’s folk and traditional arts programs.

-All schedules are subject to change.
-Please check with the performance venue to confirm dates and times, and for ticket information.
+Projects listed below have been approved for funding.
+Engagement dates may be pending due to COVID-19.
+Please check with the performance venue to inquire about dates and times, and for ticket information.

 Salisbury University Cultural Affairs